 As an emerging growth company, we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies.
-These include, but are not limited to, reduced disclosure obligations regarding executive compensation in our proxy statements, including the requirement to include a Compensation Discussion and Analysis, provide information relating to the ratio of total compensation of our chief executive officer to the median of the annual total compensation of all of our employees and include the pay versus performance disclosure, as well as an exemption from the requirement to hold a non-binding advisory vote on executive compensation.
+These include, but are not limited to, reduced disclosure obligations regarding executive compensation in our proxy statements, including the requirement to include a Compensation Discussion and Analysis, as well as an exemption from the requirement to hold a non-binding advisory vote on executive compensation.
 We have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.
 As an emerging growth company, we are permitted to limit reporting of compensation disclosure to our principal executive officer and our two other most highly compensated executive officers, which we refer to as our "named executive officers" or our "NEOs."